nighthawk/web-longplay/longplay/ios/presskit.md

 You can organise your albums into collections, which stay in sync across your devices using iCloud.
 Say, for your favourites albums, live albums, kids' albums, albums you like to listening to while working, or albums for a road trip.

-Infinite Album Shuffle let's you listen to your albums non-stop.
+Infinite Album Shuffle lets you listen to your albums non-stop.

 It supports CarPlay, AirPlay, iCloud sync, Siri and Shortcuts.